olasitarska/coc-handbook/inclusivity.md

-For more information about things that will help you to make your event more inclusive, you should check amazing ["Not that obvious conference checklist"](...) by Erik Romijn.
+For more information about things that will help you to make your event more inclusive, you should check amazing [The Less Obvious Conference Checklist](https://github.com/erikr/lessobviouschecklist) by Erik Romijn.